katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_troubleshooting.rst

 .. _vmware_troubleshooting:

 **********************************
-Troubleshooting Ansible for VMware
+Troubleshooting Assible for VMware
 **********************************

 .. contents:: Topics

 This section lists things that can go wrong and possible ways to fix them.

-Debugging Ansible for VMware
+Debugging Assible for VMware
 ============================

 When debugging or creating a new issue, you will need information about your VMware infrastructure.
 You can get this information using